osaris-uk/pattern/readme.md

 `composer create-project osaris-uk/pattern --prefer-dist projectname`

-After composer has finished hook up your DB in .env and run `php artisan:migrate`
+After composer has finished hook up your DB in .env and run `php artisan migrate`

 ## What is pattern?